AyushJhin07/Automation/docs/local-development.md

   processing components (scheduler + execution worker) online alongside the API.
 - Consult `docs/operations/queue.md` if you need advanced Redis/BullMQ tuning.

+### Multi-process vs. inline worker flows

+Local developers can now choose between a dedicated worker topology or a single-process "inline" mode when booting the stack:

+1. **Multi-process (recommended for parity with production)**
+   - Start the API: `npm run dev:api`
+   - In a second terminal, start the scheduler: `npm run dev:scheduler`
+   - In a third terminal, run the execution worker: `npm run dev:worker`
+   - Optional: `npm run dev:rotation` or `npm run dev:stack` to supervise all of the above in one shell.
+   This mirrors the production Procfile entries so you can observe queue depth and worker logs independently.

+2. **Inline worker (single terminal)**
+   - Export `ENABLE_INLINE_WORKER=true` (or set it in `.env.development`).
+   - Run `npm run dev:api`.
+   When the flag is present, the API boot sequence automatically starts the execution worker inside the same Node process.
+This is convenient for quick smoke tests when you do not need separate worker logs.
+Turn the flag off to return to the dedicated worker model.

 Shut the stack down with:

 ```bash